 Another aspect is the counter surface, on which the magnet is mounted, is always different.
 There are many factors to consider when we talk about magnet capacity.
 Depending on the factors that influence the magnetic force, some magnets have a load capacity of 139 kilograms per kilogram of weight.

-The factors influencing the force are air gap, the thickness of the steel plate, type of steel, and temperature.
+The factors influencing the force are the air gap, the thickness of the steel plate, the type of steel, and temperature.

 The air gap occurs typically between the steel wall and the anchor—the more significant the air gap, the lower the force.
-Due to the strong influence of air gaps, every magnet must be controlled for the actual force on the location.
-An air gap can be created by, e.g., paint, dirt, any roughness, unevenness, or rust between magnet and wall.
+Due to the strong influence of air gaps, the operator must control every magnet for the actual force on the location.
+An air gap can be created by, e.g., paint, dirt, roughness, unevenness, or rust between magnet and wall.
 The manual describes the tests and the necessary test equipment.